nhsbsa-data-analytics/int644genderpaygap/inst/markdown/03_gender_pay_gap_1.md

 ‘Equal pay’ means being paid equally for the same/similar work.
 ‘Pay gap’ is the difference in the average pay between two groups.

-The gender pay gap trend for NHSBSA is positive, with improvements made from the previous year.
-The mean gender pay gap was __xx%__ in March 2022, representing a reduction in the gap of __yyy%__ points.
-The median gender pay gap has remained at 14.0% in March 2022, equating to no change in percentage points since March 2021.
+The NHSBSA has made progress in addressing the gender pay gap.
+As of March 2023, the mean gender pay gap stands at __12.6%__, marking a 1.4% decrease from the previous year.
+Similarly, the median gender pay gap has improved, down to __8.9%__ from 12.5% the prior year.
+This positive trend underscores NHSBSA's commitment to promoting gender equality in pay.